 St. John is a somewhat small town located in the state of Indiana.
 With a population of 16,495 people and four constituent neighborhoods, St. John is the 57th largest community in Indiana.
-Much of the housing stock in St. John was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local St. John economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in St. John, where the median household income is $95,777.00.
+There's nothing like the smell of a brand new house, and in St. John, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to St. John, and putting down their money on brand new construction.
+St. John’s real estate is, on average, some of the newest in the nation.
+St. John does seem to be experiencing an influx of affluent people, because the median household income is $95,777.00.

 St. John real estate is some of the most expensive in Indiana, although St. John house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, St. John isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in St. John are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. John is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, St. John is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in St. John who work in sales jobs (13.61%), management occupations (12.43%), and office and administrative support (11.68%).

-St. John is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, St. John is a great place for families with children to consider.
+First of all, many other families with children live here, making St. John a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, St. John has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, St. John’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The population of St. John is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.60% of adults in St. John have a bachelor's degree or even advanced degree.
+The education level of St. John citizens is very high relative to the national average among all cities (21.84%): 37.60% of adults in St. John have a bachelor's degree or even advanced degree.